OriginalAlien/Roblox-Mass-Clothing-Copy/README.md

 # Update
-I believe this tool no longer works because one of the API needed to work for this tool has been updated,
-I'll update it soon or later.
-But if you want to contact me, my new discord is cereb#8577 or cereb8577
+If you want to contact me, my new discord is cereb#8577 or cereb8577
-New Update: fixed it, sory for delayed ws lazy asl
+New Update: Updated it to be compatible with the API, fixed an error of crashing upon display uploaded clothings

 # Roblox-Mass-Clothing-Copy
 Tool for Roblox That Steals &amp; Uploads Clothing, educational purposes only.
 **I recommend using VSC (Visual Studio Code) to run this**
 Edit: Completely forgot to upload "Storage" Folder, Sorry about that lol
 For `shirtTemplate.png` and `pantTemplate.png`, You Can Replace it With Your Own Custom Clothing Templates if You Want.
+This does not upload T-Shirts btw, only classic shirts and classic pants

 # Features
 - Copy Another Group's Clothing